-Mara just narrowly avoided having her ID stolen and her brokerage account drained.
-Leo says that Mara should change her password, turn on 2 factor authentication, Leo suspects the bad guys got her information from a Database breach like the Collection #1 or the Marriot Hack.
-He suggests going to haveIbeenpwned.com/passwords and see if her passwords have been compromised and are known.
-Leo also recommends having a credit freeze put on Mara's account using Equifax, Experian, and TransUnion.
-That will prevent any additional credit accounts being opened in her name.
+Mara was a victim of identity theft, and just narrowly avoided having her brokerage account drained.
+Leo says that Mara should change her password and turn on 2 factor authentication right away.
+Leo suspects the bad guys got her information from a database breach like the Collection #1 or the Marriott hack.
+Leo also suggests going to haveIbeenpwned.com/passwords and see if her passwords have been compromised and are known.

 The latest ransomware attack is called WannaCry and it's spreading via phishing email attacks.
 The ransomware not only encrypts your data — it also has a built-in kill switch on websites.
 Security researchers may have crafted a fix to it, but there's a catch.
 The encryption is done using Microsoft's bit locker, and the fix is to take advantage of a flaw in the cryptographic memory that keeps the keys in RAM so it can harvest them and unlock your data.